jaimemendozadev/Amne-Subranges-Coding-Challenge/README.md

 # How It Works

+Using Node, we can import a `.txt` input file that has the following contents:

+ - Line 1: Two integers, `N` and `K`.
+ - Line 2: `N` positive integers of average home sale price, each less than `1,000,000`.

-Our main function `TrackingTrends` is what determines the increasing or decreasing subranges for an `N` input.
+We'll asynchronously extract the information from the `.txt` file and feed it into our main function `TrackingTrends`, which determines the increasing or decreasing subranges for an `N` input.

 It relies on `checkIncrease` and `haveWindowIncrease` helper functions located in `helpers.js`.

- Inside our `TrackingTrends` function, we have a `trends` object with key/value pairs that tracks a lot of things, including:
+ Inside our `TrackingTrends` function, we have a `trends` object with key/value pairs that tracks many things, including:

    - a `counter` key that tracks the number of comparisons made in each window
-   - an `increase` key that tracks increasing subranges when two numbers are compared
+   - an `increase` key that tracks increasing subranges between 2 numbers
-   - a `decrease` key tracks decreasing subranges when two numbers are compared
+   - a `decrease` key tracks decreasing subranges between 2 numbers
    - a `windowStart` key tracks the index of the start of each window in the `N` input
    - a `stillIncreasing` key checks if each successive calculation in the current window continues reuslting in an increasing subrange
-   - a `windowIncreases` key with an `[]` array value that collects the difference between increasing & decreasing subranges for each window
+   - a `windowIncreases` key with an `[]` array value that collects the difference between increasing and decreasing subranges for each window